Track mileage automatically

 ATO compliance and record-keeping

-Mileage reimbursements are generally tax-free only when they’re supported by proper records.
-The ATO requires mileage logs to include:
+Reimbursements are generally tax-free only when they’re supported by proper records.
+The ATO requires vehicle logs to include:

 - The date of each journey